HealthInformaticsUT/CohortContrast/README.md

-      topK = FALSE, # Number of features to export presenceFilter = 0.2, # 0-1, percentage of people who must have the chosen feature present complementaryMappingTable = FALSE, # A table for manual concept_id and concept_name mapping (merge) runZTests = TRUE,
+      topK = FALSE, # Number of features to export presenceFilter = 0.2, # 0-1, percentage of people who must have the chosen feature present complementaryMappingTable = FALSE, # A table for manual concept_id and concept_name mapping (merge) getSourceData = FALSE, # If true will generate summaries with source data as well runZTests = TRUE,
       runLogitTests = FALSE,
       createOutputFiles = TRUE,